 Depending on the smart contract platform and the intended use of blockchain technology, there are many languages that developers use nowadays to make smart contracts.

 Solidity which runs on the Ethereum Virtual Machine or EVM is the most popular and most used language.
-This is also why budding blockchain developers look for an advanced Solidity tutorial to get them started in the smart contract development field.
+Budding blockchain developers look for an advanced Solidity tutorial to get started in the smart contract development field.
+This is why.

 Other common languages for smart contracts include Rust, JavaScript, Vyper, and even Yul.
 However, none of them come close to the popularity of Solidity.

-While smart contracts are essentially used for automatic transactions on the blockchain, they serve a variety of purposes when it comes to our daily lives.
+Smart contracts are primarily used for automatic transactions on the blockchain.
+They also serve a variety of purposes in our daily lives.

 Many computer scientists have talked about a future where smart contracts and web3 transactions will become the norm similar to how POS systems work today.

-They predict that even the smallest of businesses will allow this payment option as it takes away a lot of the manual labor and paperwork that is involved in commercial payments.
+They predict that even the smallest businesses will adopt this payment option.
+It reduces a lot of the manual labor and paperwork involved in commercial payments.

-Some of the most practical use cases for smart contracts today include those transactions that have a lot of parties involved.
+Some of the most practical use cases for smart contracts today include transactions with many parties involved.
 For instance, a crowdfunding campaign can collect payments from multiple sponsors using these contracts.

 As mentioned above Solidity is the most popular language for smart contract development.
 Invariably, the platform that runs it is also quite famous.